AlexsLemonade/reproducible-research/docs/setup_instructions/mac_installation_instructions.md

   <img src="screenshots/mac/spotlight_terminal.png" alt="Search for Terminal in Mac Spotlight" width="400">

-+ From Finder, and navigate to the "Applications" folder, then the "Utilities" folder, and open Terminal from there:
++ From Finder, navigate to the "Applications" folder, then the "Utilities" folder, and open Terminal from there:

   <img src="screenshots/mac/utilities_terminal.png" alt="Open Terminal from Utilities" width="500">